 - Ultimate approval to become a volunteer is left to the discretion of the Volunteer Coordinator and/or the Program Director

-The Children’s Home of Pittsburgh & Lemieux Family Center typically holds one volunteer training a year.
-If you are interested in becoming a Patient Care Volunteer with The Children’s Home, please contact Lindsey Carter, Institutional Giving Manager at firstname.lastname@example.org with your contact information, to be put on a waiting list.
+The Children’s Home of Pittsburgh & Lemieux Family Center typically holds one volunteer training each year in the spring.
+The training for 2016 has already happened.
+If you are interested in becoming a Patient Care Volunteer with The Children’s Home, please contact Amy Lind, Donor Relations & Events Manager at email@example.com with your contact information, to be put on a waiting list for the 2017 volunteer training.
 We sincerely appreciate your interest in volunteering with The Children’s Home and appreciate your patience.